I’m obsessed with home renovation and home buying shows on HGTV.

 Even with three or four bodies in bed, we don’t feel hot, nor do we feel cold when the kids are sleeping in their own bed.
 (They currently share a bed.)

-In fact, I think the greatest testament to how much we love our mattress is that we ordered a twin-size Avocado pillowtop mattress for our toddler soon after we bought ours.
+In fact, I think the greatest testament to how much we love our mattress is that we ordered a twin-size Avocado pillowtop mattress for our older daughter soon after we bought ours.

 (Disclosure: Avocado Green Mattress provided a discount for our second mattress, but no review was expected and this follow-up post was not sponsored by them.)